Searching Metaphors For DAM Systems

 Modern DAM systems can provide several search mechanism to enable their users to locate assets.
-In this article, Nick Brookes, system applications developer and information architect, describes three main user interface search metaphors used and some of their advantages and disadvantages.
+In this article, we describe three main user interface search metaphors used and some of their advantages and disadvantages.

 Provides users with a textfield into which a keywords are entered and a button to submit their query to the DAM application server.
 On submission, the DAM application server compares the keyword against all available asset metadata and returns a list of positive matches to the user.
 Most keyword search mechanisms support Boolean logic (the ability to broaden or narrow results found using search syntax, AND, OR, NOT).